pobeng/pobeng.github.io/_posts/2014-09-03-quick-stats-software-engineering-2019.md

 layout: post
 title: Quick Stats Software Engineering Class of 2019
 permalink: quick-stats-software-engineering-2019
+description: At the University of Waterloo, Software Engineering is an independent, interdisciplinary program supported by both the Faculty of Mathematics and Engineering.
+keywords: software, engineering, waterloo, university
 ---

 The program director, Andrew Morton, revealed some stats about this year’s Software Engineering students.